charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 desk to hundreds of people all over the globe.

 Back when everyone could fit around a desk, answering these questions was easy: I could stand up, walk over to someone, and ask them.
-(Or, if I was feeling particularly lazy, I could just stay seated and ask over the top of my screen.)
+(Or, if I was feeling particularly lazy, I could stay seated and ask over the top of my screen.)

 But with this growth, now I have another question: how do I break out of my bubble and feedback and ideas from those I don't know?

 This is where telemetry data comes into the picture.
-In addition to feedback signals like GitHub issues, discussions, suggestions and the surveys I occasionally run, telemetry data has been invaluable to help me get a broader understanding of how users use Batect, the problems they run into and the environments they use Batect in.
+Besides signals like GitHub issues, discussions, suggestions and the surveys I occasionally run, telemetry data has been invaluable to help me get a broader understanding of how users use Batect, the problems they run into and the environments they use Batect in.
-This in turn has helped me prioritise the features and improvements that will have the greatest impact and design them in a way that will be the most useful for Batect's users.
+This in turn has helped me prioritise the features and improvements that will have the greatest impact, and design them in a way that will be the most useful for Batect's users.

 In this (admittedly very long) post, I'm going to talk through what I mean by telemetry data, how I went about designing the telemetry collection system, Abacus, and finish off with two stories of how I've used this data.